logicsec/lexlogic.github.io/content/post/2022/10/microsoft-is-rolling-out-a-fix-for-outlook-crashing-after-launch/index.md

 codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
 codeLineNumbers: true # Override global value for showing of line numbers within code block.
 figurePositionShow: true # Override global value for showing the figure label.
-showRelatedInArticle: false # Override global value for showing related posts in this series at the end of the content.
+showRelatedInArticle: true # Override global value for showing related posts in this series at the end of the content.
 categories:
   - Technology
 tags: